organicmaps/organicmaps.github.io/content/text-to-speech.md

 page_template: index.html
 weight: 900
 ---
 Organic Maps uses the system text-to-speech engine for voice instructions.
+The default engines vary by device.
+The choices can include Google Text-to Speech, device manufacturer's engine or a third-party one.

-You can also use a third-party text to speech engine which can be downloaded from Google Play or F-Droid.
+You can use a third-party text to speech engine which can be downloaded from Google Play or F-Droid.

 [RHVoice](https://rhvoice.org/) is a free and open source speech engine which can be downloaded from [Google Play](https://play.google.com/store/apps/details?id=com.github.olga_yakovleva.rhvoice.android) and [F-Droid](https://f-droid.org/en/packages/com.github.olga_yakovleva.rhvoice.android/).